 vedo

-A python module for scientific analysis of 3D objects and point clouds based on VTK and numpy.
+A python module for scientific analysis of 3D objects and point clouds based on VTK and Numpy.

 Check out the GitHub repository and the vedo main page here.